This topic describes how to install and configure the LEADTOOLS Medical Web Viewer Demo.

 By default, the LEADTOOLS configuration demos configure the LEADTOOLS Windows services and web services to run as the LocalSystem (NT Authority\System) identity.
 This is a special built-in account that has full access to the local system.
 SQL Server 2008 R2 and earlier included this account as a login with full access to SQL Server.
 Microsoft considered this a security flaw and the login was removed from the newer versions of SQL Server.
 For more information about creating a login, refer to the Microsoft topic, SQL Server – "Create a Login", at https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/create-a-login

-If enabled in SQL Server, SQL Server authentication may be used.
+If enabled in SQL Server, SQL Server authentication can be used.
 If using SQL authentication, before running the LEADTOOLS Database Configuration demo, the SQL login must already exist.
-When adding the SQL login, make sure that the option "Must change password" is unchecked.
+When adding the SQL login, make sure that the option "Must change password" is unchecked (cleared).
 Once the SQL login and user is created, connect to the database engine in Visual Studio or SQL Server Management Studio to test.

 If using Windows authentication, create a service user account, a SQL log in, and a user with the appropriate permissions to access the server and databases.
 Ignore the following dialog when it appears: